Chinese Music Instruments

-Chinese music has been made since the dawn of Chinese civilization with documents and artefacts providing evidence of a well-developed musical culture as early as the Zhou Dynasty (1122 BC – 256 BC).
+Chinese music has been made since the dawn of Chinese civilization with documents and artifacts providing evidence of a well-developed musical culture as early as the Zhou Dynasty (1122 BC – 256 BC).
 Today, the music continues a rich traditional heritage in one aspect, while emerging into a more contemporary form at the same time.

 The dizi is a Chinese transverse flute.
-It is also sometimes known as the di (笛) or hengdi (橫笛), and has an assortment including the qudi (曲笛) and bangdi (梆笛).
+It is also sometimes known as the di (笛) or hengdi (橫笛) and has an assortment including the qudi (曲笛) and bangdi (梆笛).

-The dizi is a key Chinese musical instrument, and is widely used in many kinds of Chinese folk music, as well as Chinese opera, and the modern Chinese orchestra.
+The dizi is a key Chinese musical instrument and is widely used in many kinds of Chinese folk music, as well as Chinese opera, and the modern Chinese orchestra.
 Traditionally, the dizi has also been popular among the Chinese common people, and it is simple to make and easy to carry.

 Although bamboo is the common material for the dizi, it is also possible to find dizi made from other kinds of wood, or even from stone.
 Jade dizi (or yudi, 玉笛) are popular among both collectors interested in their beauty, and professional players.
 Yet, jade may not be the best material for dizi since, as with metal, jade may not be as tonally responsive as bamboo, which is more resonant.

 Bianzhong is an ancient Chinese musical instrument.
-The Chinese Bronze bells or bianzhong were an important percussion instrument in ancient China.
+The Chinese Bronze bells or Bian Zhong were an important percussion instrument in ancient China.
 Bronze bells are divided into one or more groups in which there are dozens of big and small bells, each with a different tone.

 The ancient instrument was used in royal performances and it was rarely seen among the common folk.
 The instrument was most commonly played during wars, royal meetings, and sacrifices.

 Chiba is one of the oldest Chinese musical woodwind instruments with five to eight finger holes.
 It is a vertical edge-blown flute and resembles the Japanese Shakuhachi; in fact, it may be difficult to distinguish from it, as "Chiba" is a direct transliteration of the Chinese characters for shakuhachi (尺八).
-A possible distinction between Shakuhachi and Chiba is that most modern Shakuhachi have an ivory inlay in the mouthpiece and also typically only have five large finger holes.
+A possible distinction between Shakuhachi and Chiba is that most modern Shakuhachi has an ivory inlay in the mouthpiece and also typically only has five large finger holes.

 There is a big variety of flutes among which two main types: the qudi (曲笛) and the bangdi (梆笛).
-The qudi has a voluminous and soft sound, and a melodious gradual melody.
+The qudi has a voluminous and soft sound and a melodious gradual melody.
 The bangdi gives a higher and more brilliant sound, and a melody marked by lively rhythms and dramatic character.

-The duxianqin (独弦琴,"lone string zither") is a Chinese plucked string instrument with only one string.
+The duxianqin (独弦琴, "lone string zither") is a Chinese plucked string instrument with only one string.
 It is played using harmonics, with the string's tension varied by the use of a flexible rod manipulated with the left hand.

 Chinese sources describe duxianqin as being an instrument of the Jing (also spelled Gin or Kinh) ethnic group of China, who are ethnic Vietnamese living in China.
 Sometimes the body of the instrument is made from a large tube of bamboo rather than wood, which is more common in Vietnam.

-Erhu 二胡, Chinese Violin - two-stringed fiddle
+Erhu (二胡) - Chinese Violin - two-stringed fiddle

 The Erhu is a very popular Chinese instrument all over China.
 It's a two-stringed bowed musical instrument.

 The erhu came to China approximately a thousand years ago from the tribal people of the North.
-The erhu has a sweet round tone and it is capable of a high degree of virtuosity.
+The erhu has a sweet round tone and is capable of a high degree of virtuosity.
 It has been described as a violin or bowed lute.

 Jiahu Bone Flute and Primitive Music

 This bone flute is the earliest wind instrument found so far by Chinese archaeologists; it dates back over 8,000 years.
-It is about 20 cm long and 1 cm in diameter, with 7 evenly-distributed sound holes of the same size.
+It is about 20 cm long and 1 cm in diameter, with 7 evenly distributed sound holes of the same size.
 And a handful of such flutes have an extra small hole beside the last hole.

 In a Chinese orchestra, they take the same roles as the cello and double bass in a Western symphony orchestra.

 The tuning, bowing, fingering and other string techniques are the same as those for the cello.
 Because the Gehu uses a banjo-like membrane as the soundboard, the resulting sound is however unlike the cello.
-The instrument's volume and tone quality depends upon the snakeskin parchment that is attached to the body of the instrument.
-The Diyin Gehu tunes and plays like the double bass, but the tone colour differs from that of the double bass.
+The instrument's volume and tone quality depend upon the snakeskin parchment that is attached to the body of the instrument.
+The Diyin Gehu tunes and plays like the double bass, but the tone color differs from that of the double bass.

-Guqin 古琴- 7-stringed zither
+Guqin (古琴) - 7-stringed zither

-The Guqin which history goes back to more than 2000 years was introduced by Japan and Korea during Tang dynasty (618 – 907 AD).
+The Guqin which history goes back to more than 2000 years was introduced by Japan and Korea during the Tang dynasty (618 – 907 AD).
 Its music for the most part developed from folklore and literature.
-During Qing dynasty (1644 to 1912), most of guqin had 14 strings and two groups of octaves.
+During the Qing dynasty (1644 to 1912), most of the guqin had 14 strings and two groups of octaves.
 Over the years, the number of strings changed, passing from five to 49.
 Today, guqin with 21 strings is the most common.

-Guzheng古筝- 16-26 stringed zither with movable bridges
+Guzheng (古筝) - 16-26 stringed zither with movable bridges

 Guzheng, which translates into "ancient zither" in Chinese, is a plucked string instrument.
-It looks like a large Western zither, and sounds like a concert harp due to its large sound box.
+It looks like a large Western zither and sounds like a concert harp due to its large soundbox.
 While the instrument has an ancient Chinese root, it has also gone through numerous changes since its modern revival.

 Guzheng is considered as one of the main chamber as well as solo instruments of Chinese traditional music.
-Since the mid-19th century, guzheng solo repertoire has been growing and evolving towards an increasing technical complexity.
+Since the mid-19th century, the guzheng solo repertoire has been growing and evolving towards increasing technical complexity.

-Taogu, Bo Lang Gu drum, a traditional Chinese pellet drum and toy
+Taogu, Bo Lang Gu drum, a traditional Chinese pellet drum, and toy

 It is a small double face drum with a handle and a wooden ball suspended to a thread attached to the edge, on each side, to beat the drum.
 When shacked, balls from both directions are going to beat the drum, uttering jingle noises.

-Hulusi Chinese flute
+Hulusi Chinese Flute

-The instrument's name comes from the Chinese words hulu, meaning "gourd," and si, meaning "silk" (because of the smooth pure and very like clarinet or oboe sound it makes).
+The instrument's name comes from the Chinese words hulu, meaning "gourd," and si, meaning "silk" (because of the smooth pure, and very like clarinet or oboe sound it makes).
 Though obviously related to Chinese music it becomes a very popular instrument in many countries.

-It's an end blown free reed wind instrument.
+It's an end-blown free reed wind instrument.
 The Hulusi or Gourd flute is one of the instruments with a more distinct "Chinese" sound.

 Pipa (琵琶) - pear-shaped fretted lute with 4 or 5 strings